hcl67/Getting-and-Cleaning-Data/README.md

 tidy.data.csv
     - the final tidy data contains the average of mean and standard deviation for each measurement for each activity and each subject.

+## data process
+the following data was used to generate the tidy.data, for more detailed info about the raw data, please refer to the README.txt and feature_info.txt from the original zip file.

+/train/X_train.txt        - all measures from accelerometers

+/train/y_train.txt        - indicator for different activity

+/train/subject_train.txt  - indicator for different subject

+/test/X_test.txt          - same as train data

+/test/y_test.txt          - same as train data

+/test/subject_test.txt    - same as train data

+1st step: measure, activity indicator, subject indicator are merged together for train and test, then combine train and test to generate the full dataset.
+Notice that the activity indicator was translated to the real meaning.

+2nd step: the measurements on the mean and standard deviation for each measurement are extracted

+3rd step: all above measurements are averaged on activity and subject level to get the final tidy data